-Paul O'Grady is one of TV's best known presenters and, as he was celebrating the Chelsea Flower Show Week 2014 on his ITV daytime show, Nathan James Dodd thought he was just the person to receive our gift of a Zombie garden ornament.
+Paul O'Grady is one of TV's best known presenters and, as he was celebrating the Chelsea Flower Show Week on his ITV daytime show, Nathan James Dodd thought he was just the person to receive our gift of a Zombie garden ornament.

-His nightly teatime programme features celebrity chat but, on the night before the Chelsea Flower Show, the big names in entertainment will be joined by a surprise guest, scarier than any celeb and with more personality than some of them.
+His nightly teatime programme features celebrity chat but, on the night before the Chelsea Flower Show, the big names in entertainment were joined by a surprise guest, scarier than any celeb and with more personality than some of them.

-But it's not a gnome or a nymph, it's something completely different and definitely not for the faint hearted.
+But it wasn't a gnome or a nymph, it was something completely different and definitely not for the faint hearted.

-And then, revealed in all its scary detail, is the Zombie of Montclaire Moors.
+And then, revealed in all its scary detail, was the Zombie of Montclaire Moors.

-Grey as death, with frightening bulging eyes, this impressively realistic resin model is sure to send Paul's rather delicate nature into a state of high anxiety.
+Grey as death, with frightening bulging eyes, this impressively realistic resin model was sure to send Paul's rather delicate mental state into a state of high anxiety.

 If the thought of having the undead emerging from your flower bed seems like an acceptable idea to you, the Zombie of Montclaire Moors can be joined by other gruesome personalities captured in meticulous detail.